simonmuia/react-router/README.md

 1. Basics of React Router DOM
 2. Router Components:
     a.
 BrowserRouter - A `<BrowserRouter>` stores the current location in the browser's address bar using clean URLs and navigates using the browser's built-in history stack.
     b.
 HashRouter - `<HashRouter>` is for use in web browsers when the URL should not (or cannot) be sent to the server for some reason.
     c.
 MemoryRouter - A `<MemoryRouter>` stores its locations internally in an array.
 Unlike `<BrowserHistory>` and `<HashHistory>`, it isn't tied to an external source, like the history stack in a browser.
 This makes it ideal for scenarios where you need complete control over the history stack, like testing.
     d.
 NativeRouter - `<NativeRouter>` is the recommended interface for running React Router in a React Native app.

     e.
 Router - `<Router>` is the low-level interface that is shared by all router components (like `<BrowserRouter>` and `<StaticRouter>`).
 In terms of React, `<Router>` is a context provider that supplies routing information to the rest of the app.

     f.
 StaticRouter - `<StaticRouter>` is used to render a React Router web app in node.
 Provide the current location via the location prop.

-3. Nested Routes -
+3. Nested Routes

+4. Hooks:
+    a. `useSearchParams` - The useSearchParams hook is used to read and modify the query string in the URL for the current location.
+Like React's own `useState` hook, useSearchParams returns an array of two values: the current location's search params and a function that may be used to update them.

+    b. `useParams`- The useParams hook returns an object of key/value pairs of the dynamic params from the current URL that were matched by the `<Route path>`.
+Child routes inherit all params from their parent routes.

+    c. `useNavigation` - This hook tells you everything you need to know about a page navigation to build pending navigation indicators and optimistic UI on data mutations.
+Things like:

+           - Global loading indicators
+           - Disabling forms while a mutation is happening
+           - Adding busy indicators to submit buttons
+           - Optimistically showing a new record while it's being created on the server
+           - Optimistically showing the new state of a record while it's being updated

+    d. `useOutlet` - Returns the element for the child route at this level of the route hierarchy.
+This hook is used internally by `<Outlet>` to render child routes.

 ## Available Scripts